Chapter 1: System Overview

 What Capxul Is

-Section titled “What Capxul Is”Capxul is a financial operating system on stablecoin rails.
-Organizations pay their teams in stablecoins (primarily USDC) via Safe multisig treasuries.
-Recipients receive funds into individual smart accounts and can route them to external wallets, bank accounts via off-ramp, or mobile money.
+Section titled “What Capxul Is”Capxul is a financial operations platform on stablecoin rails.
+Organizations manage treasury, pay teams, process invoices, and handle vendor payments — all in stablecoins (primarily USDC) via Safe multisig treasuries.
+Recipients receive funds into individual smart accounts and can route them to external wallets, bank accounts via off-ramp, mobile money, virtual cards, or other chains via bridging.

 V2 migrates from Aragon-based infrastructure to Safe-based infrastructure with a new Convex backend.
 This is a ground-up redesign of the on-chain layer, the wallet infrastructure, the financial document system, and every integration point.